Indonesia–Russia relations: Military cooperation

 Russia is a major arms supplier to Indonesia.
 Russian arms exports to Indonesia include the Sukhoi Su-30, Sukhoi Su-27, Mil Mi-35, BMP-3, and Mil Mi-17.
+Currently, Indonesian Marine Corps operated 54 BMP-3F & 1 BREM-L currently in service (17 BMP-3F arrived in 2010 and another 37 BMP-3F & 1 BREM-L were received in 2014).
+Another 22 BMP-3F were ordered in 2019 along with 21 BT-3Fs.

 In 2004, Indonesia bought US$1 billion worth of yet unspecified Russian weapons within the next 15 years.
 More immediate are Indonesia's plans to purchase heavy armaments at a total value of US$850 million.
 This package is to include ten Mi-17 U-5 carrier helicopters and one Mi-35P combat helicopter for the Army, and twenty BMP-3F amphibian tanks and two submarines for the Navy forces.
 No actual contracts for arms deliveries were signed.
 The most valuable package for Indonesia's defense capabilities, however, is for the Air Force and Navy.
 Six units of Sukhoi combat planes, three Su-27 type and three Su-30 has added to the two Su-27s and two Su-30s already purchased by the previous Megawati Sukarnoputri administration.

-Currently, Indonesian Marine Corps operated 54 BMP-3F & 1 BREM-L currently in service (17 BMP-3F arrived in 2010 and another 37 BMP-3F & 1 BREM-L were received in 2014).
-Another 22 BMP-3F were ordered in 2019 along with 21 BT-3Fs.
+In late 2007, Indonesia purchased military weapons from Russia with long term payment.
+Indonesian airlines also were considering purchasing the Sukhoi Superjet 100 from Russia, but a 2012 demonstration crash has put such talks on hold.
+Indonesia now says it could take as long as a year to analyze the flight data recorder recovered from the crash site.